City Of: Plot

-Meanwhile, in her dingy apartment, Cordelia hangs up her one dress and nibbles snacks she stole from the party because she could not afford food, while listening to her talent agent's discouraging phone message.
+Meanwhile, in her dingy apartment, Cordelia hangs up her one dress and nibbles snacks she stole from the party because she could not afford food while listening to her talent agent's discouraging phone message.
 After Tina falls asleep, Angel spends the night on the public library's computers, searching for information about Tina's friend Denise, who disappeared after becoming involved with Russell.
 The next morning, Angel tells Tina he believes her friend Denise was murdered.
-As she listens, Tina suddenly spots Doyle's note listing her name and workplace, and, convinced afresh that Angel has been running some scam for Russell, panics and runs.
+As she listens, Tina spots Doyle's note listing her name and workplace, and, convinced afresh that Angel has been running some scam for Russell, panics and runs.
 Angel tries to grab her at the building's entrance, but sunlight burns his hand, causing him to turn vampirish reflexively.
 In stark terror, Tina flees.

-Russell Winters, a well-dressed, middle-aged, multi-millionaire businessman, appears and finds Tina when she returns to her apartment to pack.
-She allows herself to be drawn into his arms; however Russell is actually a vampire and bites her.
-Angel races to the rescue, only to find Tina dead, marks of vampire predation livid on her throat.
+Russell Winters, a multi-millionaire businessman, finds Tina when she returns to her apartment to pack.
+She allows herself to be drawn into his arms; however, Russell is a vampire and bites her.
+Angel races to the rescue, only to find Tina dead, marks of vampire predation on her throat.

-Later that day at his heavily guarded mansion residence, Russell meets with a young lawyer from the evil law firm of Wolfram & Hart to discuss his airtight (fictitious) alibi in the matter of Tina's unfortunate demise.
-Then, Russell orders the lawyer to bring him Cordelia, whom he has selected as his next victim after seeing her in a video clip image taken during the Hollywood party.
+Later that day at his heavily guarded mansion, Russell meets with a young lawyer from the evil law firm of Wolfram & Hart to discuss his airtight (fictitious) alibi in the matter of Tina's demise.
+Russell orders the lawyer to bring him Cordelia, whom he has selected as his next victim.

-Angel tracks down Stacy and interrogates him until he reveals Russell's location, then persuades a reluctant Doyle to help him avenge Tina's death.
+Angel tracks down Stacy and interrogates him until he reveals Russell's location, then persuades Doyle to help him avenge Tina's death.
 Excited by her limo ride to meet the Russell Winters, Cordelia is impressed by his ornate mansion.
-After a servant ushers her into Russell's den, Cordelia promptly spills the story of her life to her seemingly sympathetic host - until she notices the unusually heavy drapes and lack of mirrors, and concludes aloud that Winters is a vampire.
+After a servant ushers her into Russell's den, Cordelia spills the story of her life to her host - until she notices the unusually heavy drapes and lack of mirrors and concludes aloud that Winters is a vampire.
 Winters vamps and reaches for Cordelia, who flees.
-Angel arrives just in time, though, and rescues her, though, Doyle stupidly crashes the convertible into the front gate while trying to help.
+Angel arrives and rescues her.